simbo1905/simple-record-store/readme.md

 # Simple Record Store

-Simple Record Store is persistent hash table with a predefined maximum key length.
+Simple Record Store is a persistent hash table with a predefined maximum key length.
 Records are written into a single file fronted by a HashMap to speed up queries.
 It is based on Derek Hamner's 1999 article [Use a RandomAccessFile to build a low-level database](http://www.javaworld.com/jw-01-1999/jw-01-step.html) which shows how to creates a simple key value storage file.
 That code isn't safe to crashes though due to the ordering of writes.
 This version has tests that throw exceptions on every file operation to validate the data on disk is consistent.